• HOME

 THE KOTTIG FAMILY

-In the 1880's, the German government had just enacted conscription laws requiring mandatory enlistment of every able bodied man into the military service.
-Around that same time, the European farmers were beginning to hear about inexpensive farmland in America in places like the fertile Ohio Valley.
+In the 1880's, European farmers were beginning to hear about inexpensive farmland in America in places like the fertile Ohio River Valley.
 The U. S. Government itself was actively recruiting farmers in Europe to come to America.
+The growing American population had to be fed.

-The two couples lived together in close quarters with their young and growing families for the better part of eight years.
-They sacrificed, worked hard and saved their money.
-In 1890, finally to escape the annual spring floods, The Kottigs and Siebers had saved enough money to purchase two plots of land up on "Nanny Goat Hill" on Golden Ave. at a cost of $420.00 each.
-That was a lot of money at that time for men making only $60 a month working on the railroad.
-On those plots of land, the families built two houses at a cost of about $1,500 each.
-The houses stood right next door to one another at 2938 and 2940 Golden Ave.
+The two couples lived in close quarters raising their young and growing families together and became very close friends.
+They worked hard, sacrificed and saved all what they could of their earnings.
+In 1891, the Kottigs and Siebers finally had saved enough money to purchase two small plots of land on Golden Avenue up on "Nanny Goat Hill", away from the spring floods.
+The plots cost of $420.00 each.
+That was a lot of money for a man making only $60 a month working on the railroad.

 - John Kanis III